compbiomed-unito/acdc-nn/README.md

 For further information about the ACDC-NN architecture and properties, please see the related paper (LINK)

+## About this repository

+You have the possibility to easily install ACDC-NN on your computer using pip (see commands below).
+In this version ACDC-NN was trained using all datasets available in the literature.
+In case you want to replicate the results of our paper you will find a jupyter notebook inside the 'results_replication' folder.

 ## Installation
 ```
 pip install acdc-nn